ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - avoid using keys for more than one purpose
 - rotate their keys in well-defined cryptoperiods, see {{KEY-MANAGEMENT}}

+### Verifiable Data Structure

+The security considerations for specific Verifiable Data Structures are out of scope for this document.
+See {{-RECEIPTS}} for the generic security considerations that apply to Verifiable Data Structure and Receipts.

 ## Threat Model

 This section provides a generic threat model for SCITT, describing its residual security properties when some of its actors (Issuers, Transparency Services, and Auditors) are corrupt or compromised.